 By Bill Rogers

-Bill Rogers is executive director of the S.C.
-Press Association, the trade group for South Carolina’s 98 newspapers.
+Rogers is executive director of the S.C.
+Press Association, which is an advocate for open government.

 By Bill Rogers